zackmdavis/Less_Wrong_Drafts/on_the_public_anti_epistemology_of_dath_ilan.md

 It would be remiss not to consider a [Doylist rather than Watsonian](https://tvtropes.org/pmwiki/pmwiki.php/Main/WatsonianVersusDoylist) interpretation of the history screen.
 Rumored Word of God states that one reason for the history screen is that it makes a better story for dath ilani isekai protagonists to be ignorant of historical ways of life; it's more interesting to watch Keltham encounter a medieval monarchy if he doesn't know what a queen is.

+I would add that the history screen is an imaginative illustration of the capabilities of a world with higher coordination capacity.
+Separately from the question of whether censoring all of history is an insane and evil thing to do, the in-story fact that dath ilan's Legislators _can_ censor all of history when they want to, because they want to, shows that dath ilan is a powerful and unified collective, which can easily prevent uncoordinated dissenters from

+[TODO: tie off graf]

+O'Brien from Orwell's _1984_ would be jealous.

 But insofar as the history screen is justified on Doylist storytelling grounds, it undermines attempts to use the dath ilan mythos as a utopian contrast to the real world, as epitomized by the in- and out-of-story sneers at "Earth" (_i.e._, real) people.
-You can't have it both ways: if major features of the setting don't really make sense and are just there to tell a cool story, then you can't use the setting as
+You can't have it both ways: if major features of the setting don't really make sense and are just there to tell a cool story, then

 [TODO: tie off section]